BAMresearch/SequentialLearningApp/README.md

 10 cycle perf.:          Performance after 10 development cycles; values range from 0 for no performance to 1 for target achieved.

+normalized (MAE):        Mean average prediction performance of model in final iteration on normalized targets.

 ##### SL Parameters

 Batch size: Size of samples drawn in each dev. cycle